CliMT/climt/docs/configuration.rst

 Behavioural Configuration
 --------------------------

-Currently, climt allows for two kinds of behavioural modification of components.
+Currently, CliMT allows for two kinds of behavioural modification of components.

 * Piecewise constant output: Computationally expensive modules like radiative transfer are sometimes called only once every few timesteps, and the same values is used for